 - Request the copy of the paper if you don’t have one yet.

-- Send speaker his or her meeting schedule for the day.
+- Send speaker his/her/their meeting schedule for the day.

 - Send a campus map with the location of Evans Hall and information on where to go upon arrival to the department, and your phone number.
-See visitor information
+See Seminar Visitor Resources.

 - Send out a reminder email about the talk with the speaker’s meeting, lunch, and dinner schedule.